Delhi Metro unveils first refurbished train after first-ever mid-life overhaul of old coaches | Business

 But, this is a ''first-ever mid-life overhaul exercise'' that the DMRC has taken, since it began operations, Dayal said, adding that electrical equipment has also been upgraded.

-Dayal also told reporters that DMRC trains, on an average, run 400-600 km a day and 16-18 hours a day.

-The senior DMRC official said, in the next 10 months, the plan is to refurbish one train per month, and complete the retrofitting and upgrade of the first set of ten trains by September 2022.
+The senior DMRC official said, in the next 10 months, the plan is to refurbish one train per month, and complete the retrofitting and upgrade of the first set of ten trains by September 2022, adding the total cost of the 10-train project is about Rs 40 crore to Rs 45 crore.

 The DMRC network's current span is nearly 392 km with 286 stations (including the Noida–Greater Noida Metro Corridor and Rapid Metro, Gurgaon).